Robert Wilkie: VA inspector general investigation and report

-The VA Office of Inspector General (IG) determined that Wilkie and his senior staff sought to discredit a woman who reported sexual assaulted by a contractor at the D.C.
+The VA Office of Inspector General (IG) determined that Wilkie and his senior staff sought to discredit a woman who reported being sexually assaulted by a contractor at the D.C.
 Medical Center (the flagship VA hospital in Washington, D.C.) and impugn her credibility.
 The woman, a U.S. Navy veteran and an aide to the House Veterans' Affairs Committee, made the report in the fall of 2019; prosecutors declined to file sexual assault charges.

 Wilkie and his senior staff openly questioned the veterans' account and suggested that her report was politically motivated.
 In February 2020, Wilkie abruptly fired James Byrne from his position of deputy secretary of veterans affairs.
-The dismissal was a surprise because Bryne had been popular among veterans' groups and was seen as a loyalist to Wilkie.
-Wilkie provided little reasoning for the decision, suggesting only that Byrne "who was not jelling with other members of the team."
+The dismissal was a surprise because Byrne had been popular among veterans' groups and was seen as a loyalist to Wilkie.
+Wilkie said that Byrne "was not jelling with other members of the team."
 Byrne later said he was fired because he declined to participate in an effort by Wilkie to smear the woman, telling Stars & Stripes, "I've gotten crossways with Wilkie over the [sexual assault] matter by refusing to trash this woman."

-In a 68-page report issued in December 2020, VA IG Michael Missal determined that "The tone set by Secretary Wilkie was at minimum unprofessional and at worst provided the basis for VA leaders' attempts to undermine the veteran's credibility" and concluded that "Using denigrating remarks and questioning the credibility of a veteran who reported being sexually assaulted, and then failing to fully explore the facts, is ... contrary to the ongoing missions of improving VA and of serving the veteran community with respect."
+In a 68-page report issued in December 2020, VA IG Michael J. Missal determined that "The tone set by Secretary Wilkie was at minimum unprofessional and at worst provided the basis for VA leaders' attempts to undermine the veteran's credibility" and concluded that "Using denigrating remarks and questioning the credibility of a veteran who reported being sexually assaulted, and then failing to fully explore the facts, is ... contrary to the ongoing missions of improving VA and of serving the veteran community with respect."
 The IG did not substantiate an allegation that Wilkie had accessed the complainant's military and electronic health records, or asked others to do so, in an attempt to "dig up dirt" on her.

 Wilkie and his two top press aides gave an interview to the investigators from the VA IG's Office, but refused to sit for follow-up interviews.
 The IG informed the Justice Department of possible criminal conduct by Wilkie (specifically relating to interference into the assault investigation and perjury during testimony to investigators); the IG did not make a formal criminal referral, and the Justice Department did not charge Wilkie with a crime, reportedly believing the evidence was insufficient.
 Wilkie denied all wrongdoing.

 After the issuance of the IG report in December 2020, the heads of six major veterans organizations (the American Legion, Veterans of Foreign Wars, Disabled American Veterans, AMVETS, Vietnam Veterans of America, and Paralyzed Veterans of America) called upon President Trump to fire Wilkie from his post.
 The New York Times editorial board also called for Wilkie to be dismissed.